apache/paimon/docs/content/concepts/append-only-table.md

 {{< /tabs >}}

-## Write Options
+## Multiple Partitions Write
-Before 0.5 version, we don't have any buffer while writing into append-only table.
-Which mean if too many records (maybe be distributed on several partitions) arrived between two checkpoint, we may cost a lot of memory space to cache them.
-The default cache of OrcWriter/ParquetWriter is extremely large, with too many partition records, it is easily to cause an out-of-memory error.
+While writing multiple partitions in a single insert job, we may get an out-of-memory error if too many records arrived between two checkpoint.

 On 0.6 version, introduced a `write-buffer-for-append` option for append-only table.
 Setting this parameter to true, we will cache the records use Segment Pool to avoid OOM.

+### Influence
-If we set this, and also set `write-buffer-spillable` to true, we can spill the records to disk by serializer.
+If we also set `write-buffer-spillable` to true, we can spill the records to disk by serializer.
 But this may cause the checkpoint acknowledge delay and have an influence on sink speed.

 But if we don't set `write-buffer-spillable`, once we run out of memory in segment poll, we will flush them to filesystem as a complete data file.
 This may cause too many small files, and make more pressure on compaction.
 We need to trade off carefully.

-sql example:
+### Example
 ```sql
 CREATE TABLE MyTable (
     product_id BIGINT,